wdporter/i-am-that-vuepress/59-desire-and-fear-self-centred-states/readme.md

 Of course, pain after pleasure may be due to the misuse of the body or the mind.
 The body knows its measure, but the mind does not.
 Its appetites are numberless and limitless.
 Watch your mind with great diligence, for there lies your bondage and also the key to freedom.

 **Q:**&ensp;My question is not yet fully answered: Why are man’s pleasures destructive?
 Why does he find so much pleasure in destruction?
-Life’s concern lies in protection, perpetuätion and expansion of itself.
+Life’s concern lies in protection, perpetuation and expansion of itself.
 In this it is guided by pain and pleasure.
 At what point do they become destructive?

 **M:**&ensp;When the mind takes over, remembers and anticipates, it exaggerates, it distorts, it overlooks.
 The past is projected into future and the future betrays expectations.
 The organs of sensation and action are stimulated beyond capacity and they inevitably break down.
 The objects of pleasure cannot yield what is expected of them and get worn out or destroyed by misuse.
 This results in excess of pain where pleasure was looked for.